pauldennis2/TextQuest/JsonApiDoc.md

 ### Future Triggers

 Here are some triggers that I hope to add to the game soon:

-Dungeon:
-* onVariableSet - triggered when the variable maps are changed

 Room:
 * speechTriggers - similar to Riddles, triggered when a hero speaks a given phrase